tsusanto/gt/_posts/2025-01-26-black-glutinous-rice-dessert.md

 Let it cool down and store it in the fridge overnight.
 It tastes better the next day.

-To serve, I scoop a few spoonful of the rice porridge, add some hot water and coconut milk into a bowl and microwave it for a minute.
+To serve, scoop a few spoonful of the rice porridge, add some hot water and coconut milk into a bowl and microwave it for a minute.

-Then I sprinkle some salt and mix it well.
+Sprinkle some salt and mix it well and serve immediately.

 <figure class="align-left">
   <a href="#"><img src="{{ '/images/bubur-pulut-hitam.jpg' | absolute_url }}" alt=""></a>